Nov 09 2009

 • Hardening of the arteries

-• Tendency towards insulin resistance, a predecessor to diabetes
+• A tendency towards insulin resistance, a predecessor to diabetes

 • Heart disease